Do you hear those boots stomping? The FIFA World Cup 2022 arrives on the 20th November, and people all over the world are gearing up to get involved…

 You need smart online attendance software from BrightHR.

-Use it to track staff attendance from your smartphone, see full downloadable reports that help identify harmful absence trends, and know exactly who’s available before you assign them to a shift.
+Use it to track staff attendance from your mobile, see full downloadable reports that help identify harmful absence trends, and know exactly who’s available before you assign them to a shift.

 And that’s just the warm-up.
 Find out more about how BrightHR’s powerful software transforms your absence management and much more.